abruzzi/patterns-for-state-management-in-react/README.md

 };
 ```

-Similarly, we'll extract a `DropdownMenu` component to render the list of items:
+The `Trigger` component is a basic clickable UI element, taking in a `label` to display and an `onClick` handler.
+It remains agnostic to its surrounding context.
+Similarly, we can extract a `DropdownMenu` component to render the list of items:

 ```tsx
 const DropdownMenu = ({